Doonyby/bcskibuddy/README.md

 Technology
 ----------
--This app was designed to specifically target nodejs technologies.
+- This app was designed to specifically target nodejs technologies.
--Front end was made with bootstrap and jquery.
+- Front end was made with bootstrap and jquery.
--Back end included express, mongoosejs, passport, body-parser.
+- Back end included express, mongoosejs, passport, body-parser.
--Development tools include moch, chai, and chai http.
+- Development tools include moch, chai, and chai http.